-LinkedIn ads, as well as sponsored posts, will allow you to publicize your publications beyond your usual circle.
+LinkedIn Ads, as well as sponsored posts, will allow you to promote your publications beyond your usual circle.

-You will be able to use criteria such as the field of activity, the position, the geographical area ... to push your posts with people able to relay you or follow you!
+You can use criteria such as the field of activity, the position, the geographical area ... to push your posts to people able to relay or follow you!

-Our advice: do not abuse sponsored posts, however.
-First, focus on the points above to build your LinkedIn company page, animate it by sharing interesting content and make it known in a natural way.
+As a first step, focus on the above points to build your corporate LinkedIn page, liven it up by sharing interesting content and promote it in a natural way.